Bengals Quick Hits: Defense Sticks It To Patrick Mahomes Again In Dramatic 27-24 Bengals Win Over Chiefs - CLNS Media

 Germaine Pratt had a game-changing forced fumble and recovery of a Travis Kelce reception and Joseph Ossai reached out and tripped up Patrick Mahomes for a sack as the Bengals rallied in the fourth quarter for a 27-24 heart-pounding win before 66,243 at Paycor Stadium.

 Chris Evans caught an eight-yard touchdown pass from Joe Burrow with under nine minutes left for the go-ahead score.
+Samaje Perine finished with 106 yards on 21 carries while Burrow completed 25-of-31 passes for 286 yards and two touchdowns.

+More remarkable, the Bengals held Mahomes to 16-of-27 for 223 yards.
+The Bengals gave up one 42-yard completion to Marquez Valdes-Scantling and eight other plays of double figures but still managed to hold the Chiefs to 24 points and end their five-game winning streak.

 The win extends the Bengals win streak to four games and keeps them tied with the 8-4 Ravens atop the AFC North.